 Records of personal information are not stored indefinitely.
-For current and former employees records are kept for the duration of the employment relationship and are then archived externally for a period of seven (7) years.
+For current and former employees’ records are kept for the duration of the employment relationship and are then archived externally for a period of seven (7) years.

 Where candidates for roles have been made an offer of employment and accepted all recruitment materials including the application, resume, interview notes and email correspondence and other information is to be kept on the personnel file.

 Personal information is destroyed when no longer required via a secure service provider or is deleted from electronic systems.

 This Policy will be made available to any person who asks for it.
-Frontline on request will let an individual know generally what sort of personal information it holds for that individual, for what purpose and how it collects, holds, uses and discloses that information.
+FHR on request will let an individual know generally what sort of personal information it holds for that individual, for what purpose and how it collects, holds, uses and discloses that information.

-• providing access would pose a serious and imminent threat to the life or health of any individual
+- providing access would pose a serious and imminent threat to the life or health of any individual

 - providing access would have an unreasonable impact upon the privacy of other individuals

 - the request for access is frivolous or vexatious

-- providing access would reveal the intentions of Frontline in relation to negotiations with you in such a way as to prejudice those negations; or
+- providing access would reveal the intentions of FHR in relation to negotiations with you in such a way as to prejudice those negations; or

-• providing access would be unlawful under legislation such as the Privacy Act, Freedom of Information Act 1982 (Cth) (FOI Act); or
+- providing access would be unlawful under legislation such as the Privacy Act, Freedom of Information Act 1982 (Cth) (FOI Act); or

 - denying access is required or authorised by or under law; or

 - providing access would be likely to prejudice an investigation of possible unlawful activity

-9.1 Exemptions from the Privacy Act
+10.1 Exemptions from the Privacy Act

-Employee records, including those of former employees of Frontline, are exempt from the Privacy Act.
+Employee records, including those of former employees of FHR, are exempt from the Privacy Act.
 Where the ‘employee records’ exemption applies, you do not have the right under the Privacy Act to access personal information held about you.

 An employee record is defined as a record of personal information relating to the employment of the employee.
 Examples of personal information relating to the employment of the employee are health information about the employee and personal information which includes:

-• the engagement, training, disciplining or resignation of the employee;
+- the engagement, training, disciplining or resignation of the employee;

-• the termination of the employment of the employee;
+- the termination of the employment of the employee;

-• the terms and conditions of employment of the employee;
+- the terms and conditions of employment of the employee;

-• the employee’s personal and emergency contact details;
+- the employee’s personal and emergency contact details;

-• the employee’s performance or conduct;
+- the employee’s performance or conduct;

-• the employee’s hours of employment;
+- the employee’s hours of employment;

 - the employee’s salary or wages;

-• the employee’s recreation, long service, sick, personal, maternity, paternity or other leave;
+- the employee’s recreation, long service, sick, personal, maternity, paternity or other leave;

-Although you have no legal right to review your employment records, Frontline may grant access to certain information under its sole discretion.
+Although you have no legal right to review your employment records, FHR may grant access to certain information under its sole discretion.
 You need to put your request in writing to the Privacy Officer and specify what information you would like to access.

-Frontline is entitled to refuse to provide access to some or all of the materials requested.
+FHR is entitled to refuse to provide access to some or all of the materials requested.
 Examples of the types of information that may be reasonably refused access to is:

-• where disclosure might unreasonably impact on the privacy of another individual.
+- where disclosure might unreasonably impact on the privacy of another individual.
 For example, a disciplinary matter involving another employee

 - where disclosure might prejudice an investigation of suspected unlawful activity.
 This can include commission of a crime or a breach of the individual’s employment obligations.
 For example, suspected theft of company or client property and/or assets, breach of confidence, insider trading, inappropriate or unlawful email or internet use.

 - the information relates to an existing legal dispute.
 Examples include a worker’s compensation claim or sexual harassment complaint.

-The Privacy Act does not apply to individual’s applying for work with Frontline and who have entered the recruitment process.
+The Privacy Act does not apply to individual’s applying for work with HR and who have entered the recruitment process.
 The Privacy Act only applies once the employment relationship has begun or when the employment relationship has ended.

-Frontline will not use or disclose the identifiers for individuals used by governments, other agencies or service providers, unless permitted under prescribed circumstances under the Act.
+FHR will not use or disclose the identifiers for individuals used by governments, other agencies or service providers, unless permitted under prescribed circumstances under the Act.
 Identifiers include a number assigned by an organisation to an individual to identify uniquely the individual for the purpose of the organisations’ operations.
 However, an individuals’ name or ABN is not an identifier.

-12 TRANSBORDER DATA FLOWS
+13 TRANSBORDER DATA FLOWS

-13 SENSITIVE INFORMATION
+14 SENSITIVE INFORMATION

 Sensitive Information means information or an opinion about an individual’s:

 - racial or ethnic origin; or

 - political opinions; or

 - membership of a political association; or

 - religious beliefs or affiliations; or

 - philosophical beliefs; or

 - membership of a professional or trade association; or

 - membership of a trade union; or

 - sexual preferences or practices; or

 - criminal record;

 that is also personal information; or

 - health information about an individual; or

 - genetic information about an individual that is not otherwise health information.

-Frontline will not collect sensitive information about you unless:
+FHR will not collect sensitive information about you unless:

-• you have consented
+- you have consented

-• the collection is required by law
+- the collection is required by law

 - the collection is necessary to prevent or lessen a serious and imminent threat to the life or health of any individual, where the individual whom the information concerns is physically or legally incapable of giving consent to the collection or physically cannot communicate consent to the collection

-Frontline may collect health information from you as part of the recruitment process and in the context of the employment relationship in order to assess your fitness for duty.
+FHR may collect health information from you as part of the recruitment process and in the context of the employment relationship in order to assess your fitness for duty.